hybrid-intelligence/CHIP/text-to-triples/README.md

 # Conversational Triple Extraction in Diabetes Healthcare Management Using Synthetic Data

-## Project Overview
+## Overview

-This document describes the process of fine-tuning a BERT model, to classify tokens within conversational sentences according to SPO (Subject, Predicate, Object) labels.
-Following the classification, the predicted labels are used to format triples accordingly.
+This document describes the procedure for using a fine-tuned BERT model to extract S-P-O (Subject-Predicate-Object) triples from conversational sentences related to Diabetes management.

 ## Dependencies